Introduction

 While sinusoidal control is very successful at low motor speeds, it becomes limited at high motor speeds due to an increase in the frequency of the sinusoidal signal.
 At high speeds, torque production decreases and efficiency diminishes.

-Field Oriented management uses two techniques to manage torque and flux separately:
+Field-oriented management uses two techniques to manage torque and flux separately:

 An analogous picture that illustrates how to control an AC induction motor is picture 2.
 Here, an accurate encoder interface provides the position feedback.